lmsullivan18/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 In order to determine how the MechCar performs against the competition, I would want to compare the averages of important metrics of the MechaCar to those of its competition.
-Perhaps I would look first at how it compared to cars of a similar size.
+Perhaps I would look first at how its fuel effciency compared to cars of a similar size.
+I would test the mean fuel efficiency of the MechaCar against the mean fuel efficiency of a competitor's car through a one-tailed t test.
+The null hypothesis would be that the average fuel efficiency (as measured by mpg) of the MechaCar is higher than the average fuel efficiency of the competitor.
+In order to run this test, I would need mpg data from a number of cars from both creators.